PrefectHQ/prefect-collection-template/{{cookiecutter.collection_name}}/README.md

     hello_{{ cookiecutter.collection_slug }},
 )

-# Use `with_options` to customize options on any existing task or flow:
+# Use `with_options` to customize options on any existing task or flow

 custom_goodbye_{{ cookiecutter.collection_slug }} = goodbye_{{ cookiecutter.collection_slug }}.with_options(
     name="My custom task name",